kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Accounting</summary>
     The skill to keep detailed (and verifiable) records of wealth, expenditures, losses and potential income, as well as provide analysis of the records of others’ financial transactions.
-You have Expertise on any such checks.
+You have <b>Expertise</b> on any such checks.
   </details>

   <details>